round fanandfolding fanHistory of

 Tale of Genji Picture Scroll, 12th century

-Picture scroll of The Tale of Genji, 12th century
+Tale of Genji picture scroll, 12th century

 Torii Kiyonaga, 18th century